 What we see in all of these schemes is that Satan is exploitive yet people are often complicit in doing his bidding (even if unknowingly).
 The reality is that the exploitive work of Satan often intersects with the daily lives of God’s people.
 For this reason, it’s vital to understand this is a spiritual battle and not a mere human endeavor.
 “For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenlies” (Eph 6:12).

 Yet, it is also fundamental to understand that God, the Lord, has fully equipped His church with everything we need to stand faithfully, uncompromised, and steadfast in the strength which He supplies.
 Never once are we exhorted to “bind” Satan, to speak out at him, or to unduly trouble our souls with his devious exploits.
 Rather, we are counseled, “Be strong in the Lord and in the strength of His might” (Eph 6:10).
 The triune God, revealed in the work of Christ, empowered by His indwelling Spirit, in fellowship with His Church, and standing firmly in His Word is enough for you.
 So, Luther was right: “We will not fear for God hath willed, his truth to triumph through us!”

-Paul Lamey is one of our seven TES campus pastors, having served as pastor of preaching and leadership development at Grace Community Church in Huntsville, AL since 2002.
+Paul Lamey is the pastor of one of our nine TES campuses, having served as pastor of preaching and leadership development at Grace Community Church in Huntsville, AL since 2002.